 |---|---|---|

-Legal note (DSK 2024): According to German data protection authority guidelines, SCHUFA and ID documents may only be requested at an advanced stage — when the selection has been narrowed down to a few serious candidates.
-Locari therefore assigns these criteria to the document review phase.
-Do not activate SCHUFA or ID document as initial-review mandatory criteria.
+Legal note (DSK 2024): According to German data protection authority guidelines, the credit report and ID document may only be requested at an advanced stage — when the selection has been narrowed down to a few serious candidates.
+Locari therefore assigns these criteria to the fixed document verification phase.

 Other